 Origin of colt

-Examples from the Web for colts
+Example sentences from the Web for colt

 The Colts story appears in The Power of Habit as part of a longer discussion of the role of belief in habit formation.Ashamed to Buy The Secret?
 Try These Books Instead!|Alec Nevala-Lee|June 5, 2012|DAILY BEAST

 Buzz Bissinger on whether the aging quarterback should play again after his release from the Colts.